cau-riken/zaviewer/README.md

     **Notes**

     * When running in editing mode, ZAViewer works on an independant set of SVG files (basically copied and renamed version of the previously used SVG).
-    * These files will be retrieved from  `/full/path/to/editableSVGs/dir/` directory,and it must contain an **`ARCHIVE`** subfolder used to backup the previous version of the edited file each time modifications are saved. (**`ARCHIVE`** subfolder must be created before starting editing).
+    * These files will be retrieved from  `/full/path/to/editableSVGs/dir/` directory, and it must contain an **`ARCHIVE`** subfolder used to backup the previous version of the edited file each time modifications are saved. (**`ARCHIVE`** subfolder must be created before starting editing).
     * The SVG file names should be `AtlasReg_`**`<N>`**`.svg`, where **`<N>`** is the slice number, which is a bit different from the one used for display, but their internal structure follow the same rules (as explained [here](#dev-regionsvg)).
     * All files and directory must be readeable & writeable from the Docker container. (🟠 add more details here).